 - 1 small red bell pepper, cut into strips

-- 1/2 cup sliced pitted oil-cured olives (such as Kalamata)
+- 1/2 cup pitted, oil-cured olives (such as Kalamata), sliced

-- 1 tablespoon fresh oregano leaves, or 1 teaspoon dried oregano
+- 1 tbsp fresh oregano leaves, or 1 tsp dried oregano

-Combine the mixture from the skillet with the pasta in the serving bowl and toss together.
-Toss with the skillet mixture.
+- Combine the mixture from the skillet with the pasta in the serving bowl and toss together.
 Season with salt, pepper, and optional red pepper flakes.
 Sprinkle optional pine nuts over the pasta, and serve.

 Note: In this dish, I used a spelt rotini, but you can use any kind of short twisty pasta, and of course go for a gluten-free variety if that’s your preference.